leeannehammond/seirf-phoenix-rising-hw/unit_3/w14d1/student_labs/README.md

 So you decide to look into some analytical tools...but wow!
 They are expensive!
 You decide to make your own.

-You visualize a dashboard with components for reviews, average rating, sentiment analysis and website visitors
+You visualize a dashboard with compontents for reviews, average rating, sentiment analysis and website visitors

 ![Dashboard Wireframe](https://i.imgur.com/5mCo2tV.png)

 Try to recreate this wireframe with React.
+Be sure to create a few components (e.g. app, sidebar, reviews, average rating, sentiment analysis, website visitors).

 ## Get Started